 - 9.2.1 Professor.
 S.T.
-Fernando Memorial Prize for excellence in Veterinary Parasitology Awarded to the student who obtained the highest aggregate marks for Veterinary Parasitology I (VS 2220) and Veterinary Parasitology II (VS 3127). - 9.2.2 Professor G. E. Kodithuwakku Prize for excellence in Veterinary Surgery Awarded to the student who obtained the highest aggregate marks for all the courses offered from Veterinary Surgery courses and Veterinary Surgery rosters. - 9.2.3 University Prize for Academic Excellence Awarded to all First Class holders of the BVSc Degree.
+Fernando Memorial Prize for excellence in Veterinary Parasitology - Awarded to the student who recorded the highest aggregate marks for Veterinary Parasitology I (VS 2220) and Veterinary Parasitology II (VS 3127), and has obtained a minimum grade of "A" at the first available attempt for both the above courses. - 9.2.2 Professor G. E. Kodithuwakku Prize for excellence in Veterinary Surgery Awarded to the student who recorded the highest aggregate marks for all the courses and rosters offered in Veterinary Surgery, in the first available attempt. - 9.2.3 University Prize for Academic Excellence Awarded to all First Class holders of the BVSc Degree.